-The Garrison Institute’s Climate, Mind and Behavior (CMB) Project works to integrate emerging research findings about what drives human behavior into new thinking on climate solutions.
-It crystallizes and further develops the emerging understanding of human behavior and human nature generated by behavioral and social sciences, integrating them with insights from evolutionary theory and psychology, and applies this evolving body of thought specifically to climate change policy and related ecological issues, proposing new approaches, tools and solutions.
+The Garrison Institute’s Climate, Mind and Behavior Symposium works to integrate emerging research findings about what drives human behavior into new thinking on climate solutions.
+It crystallizes and further develops the emerging understanding of human behavior generated by behavioral and social sciences, and applies this evolving body of thought specifically to climate change action and related ecological issues, proposing new approaches, tools and solutions.

 Climate, Mind and Behavior Leadership Council:

 Dina Biscotti, UC Davis